-Teach young readers to ‘decode’ new words with phonics
+Teach young readers to decode new words with phonics lessons from Gynzy.

-When teaching students phonics and literacy skills, it’s important to remember that reading should be fun.
-Give students frequent opportunities to develop their skills in fun games and activities.
+Give students frequent opportunities to develop their skills with fun games and activities.
 These lessons cover additional phonics concepts for developing readers and are enriched with activities to help students remember what they’ve been taught:

-The lessons on our Library are created by our team of Gynzy Authors, a group of current and former educators who use the Gynzy Whiteboard to make engaging lessons and activities.
-For consistency, our lessons all follow the same basic structure and are reviewed internally before publication.
+Our lessons are created by a team of Gynzy Authors.
+All lessons follow the same basic structure and are reviewed internally before publication.

 Gynzy helps you save time on lesson planning because you lessons from our library as-is, or as a starting point to customize them to the needs of your classroom!